-- Keep in mind that students may not be inclined to maintain their typical pattern of contact with parents and other loved ones while abroad.
+- Keep in mind that students may not be inclined (or able) to maintain their typical pattern of contact while abroad.
 Sometimes this is due to how variability of internet/cell service or equipment, sometimes they are busy exploring their environs.

 - Re-visit your communication routine after a few weeks.
 Let them know you want them to be out exploring but, if you plan contact, they should let you know if they won't make the date.